MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/graph-powershell-1.0/find-mg-graph-permission.md

 ---
 title: "Using Find-MgGraphPermission cmdlet"
-description: "Learn how to use the Find-MgGraphPermission to discover cmdlet permissions."
+description: "Learn how to use the Find-MgGraphPermission to discover to discover permissions related to a domain."
 localization_priority: Normal
 author: msewaweru
 ---